 By their very nature, bond indexes are exclusionary, meaning they limit themselves in terms of the opportunity set.
-For example, the U.S. Aggregate Index contains thousands of holdings with a market value of more than \$28 trillion.1 But the index excludes bonds smaller than \$300 million and eliminates those with maturities of less than one year.
-Exclusions based on deal and tranche sizes - as well as collateral types - lead to minimal index exposure for select securitized sectors, such as asset-backed and commercial mortgage-backed securities.
-Based on JP Morgan estimates of market size, the Aggregate Index excludes nearly \$1.3 trillion of CMBS market value outstanding and \$929 billion of ABS outstanding.1
+For example, the Global Aggregate Index contains over 30,000 holdings with a market value of nearly \$67 trillion.2 But the index excludes bonds with less than \$300 million outstanding in USD, euro, and AUD, and there are minimum deal size thresholds for all currencies.
+The index eliminates bonds with maturities of less than one year.